CountablyInfinite/HP-Power-Manager-Buffer-Overflow-Python3/README.md

 **Tested on HP Power Manager 4.2 (Build 7) on Windows 7 Ultimate (6.1.7600 N/A Build 7600)**

 *Usage: python3 hpm_exploit_p3.py : ip address the HP Power Manager is running on : port the application is running on : local port your shellcode is connecting back to -> script starts nc listener to catch reverse shell*

+**This project is made for educational and ethical testing purposes only.
+It is the end user's responsibility to obey all applicable laws**